Tommy Baldwin Jr.: NASCAR owner

 For 2011, Baldwin retained Blaney for a full season in the No. 36.
 The team once again went to Daytona with an unsponsored vehicle, but earned sponsorship from Golden Corral at Daytona after the team made the race.
 Accell Construction, All Sport, and Big Red also supported the team throughout the season.
 Blaney led at Daytona and Talladega and nearly pulled off upset victories at both tracks before being involved in late race incidents just laps before the finish.
 After a 13th-place finish at Richmond, the team moved into the Top 35 in owner's points for the first time in its three-year history.
 Ron Fellows drove the car at Watkins Glen, Stephen Leicht piloted the No. 36 at Richmond, and Mike Skinner at Atlanta after medical issues forced Blaney from the car.
 The No. 36 team finished 33rd in owner's points, which guaranteed the team a starting spot in the 2012 Daytona 500.
 In January 2012, Baldwin sold the owner's points from the No. 36 to Stewart–Haas Racing to allow the No. 10, driven by Danica Patrick, to be locked into the Daytona 500.
 Baldwin also ran the No. 35 with Park, Bodine, and Blaney on a part-time basis.

 TBR's best finish is third, which they've done twice.
-Blaney drove the 36 to third at the October 2011 Talladega race and Smith drove the No. 7 Chevrolet to third-place finish at the August 2016 rain-shortened Pocono race.
+Blaney drove the 36 to third at the October 2011 Talladega race and Regan Smith drove the No. 7 Chevrolet to third-place finish at the August 2016 rain-shortened Pocono race.
 TBR shut down their Cup team after the 2016 season, though it was revived for the 2017 Daytona 500 with Elliott Sadler.

 In 2017, Baldwin joined the newly-formed Halmar Friesen Racing Truck team as a team manager.
 In August, Baldwin left the team, with HFR co-owner Chris Larsen citing a lack of progress as why the two decided to split.
 Baldwin later become the Competition Director at Premium Motorsports, while also serving as crew chief of the team's No. 15 Cup car.

 In 2019, Baldwin joined back into the Monster Energy NASCAR Cup Series with a part time car starting with Daytona.

+He joined Rick Ware Racing in 2023 as their competition director in the Cup Series, until he left in 2026.

 Personal life

-Baldwin's sons, Jack and Luke, compete in modified racing.
+Baldwin's sons, Jack and Luke, compete in lower-tier NASCAR racing as well as modified racing.

 Baldwin revealed that he was diagnosed with a treatable cancer in August 2023.
 His modified team was put on a hiatus as a result.

+Since 2025, he has also been a podcast host of Door, Bumper, Clear (DBC) with Freddie Kraft and Karsyn Elledge on Dirty Mo Media.